Asthma

 Physical Medicine

 Studies conducted at yoga institutions in India have reported impressive success in improving asthma.
-For example, one study of 255 people with asthma found that yoga resulted in improvement or cure in 74% of asthma patients.
+For example, one study of 255 asthma patients found that yoga resulted in improvement or cure in 74% of cases.
 Another study of 114 patients treated over one year by yoga found a 76% rate of improvement or cure and that asthma attacks could usually be prevented by yoga methods without resorting to drugs.

 Another Indian study of 15 people with asthma claimed a 93% improvement rate over a 9-year period.
 That study found improvement was linked with improved concentration, and the addition of a meditative procedure made the treatment more effective than simple postures and breathing exercises.
 Yoga practice also resulted in greater reduction in anxiety scores than drug therapy.
 Its authors believe that yoga practice helps patients through enabling them to gain access to their own internal experience and increased self-awareness.